MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/dynamics-365-app-outlook-user-s-guide.md

 After completing the above, right-click in the track regarding card, and then choose **Reload**.
 It will take a few minutes for the synchronization to complete and the change to appear.

 ![After customizing card](media/after-customizing-card.png "After customizing card")</br>
-The business phone number replaces job title in the Contact card.
+The company name now appears after the contact name in the Contact card.

 ## Compose an email message and link it to a Dynamics 365 record
 Create an email message and then follow the steps in [Link an email message or meeting to a specific Dynamics 365 record](#link-an-email-message-or-meeting-to-a-specific-dynamics-365-record).